 13. FRUIT! – I created a list not too long ago about Natural Foods for Weight Gain.
 Check it out and incorporate some of the foods into your daily snacks and/or meals.

 Quick Tip: Aim for 400 – 500 calories for each serving during your snack time.
-That way you don’t have to overload on calories for your meals while also achieving your calories goal.
+That way you don’t have to overload on calories for your meals while also achieving your calorie goal.